 Managing your debt management plan (DMP)

-You’ve explored the pros and cons of a DMP, looked into how to set one up, but now you may be wondering what your next steps will be when you have a DMP in place - let us fill you in.
+You’ve explored the pros and cons of a DMP and looked into how to set one up.
+Here are the next steps once you have a debt management plan in place

 3 minute read